 - Official transcripts from each college or university attended (if applicable)

 - High school transcript or GED certificate (if not attended a college or university)

 Acceptance to the IAS rests with the director of individual programs and the Director of the IAS.
 The academic potential of each applicant is considered, and those judged to show promise of academic success are admitted.

 Non-degree seeking students may register for most of Regis’s course offerings as long as they have met any pre-requisite requirements.
 To register, please call 781-768-7330.

 Regis College Offers a wide range of courses during the academic summer sessions.
 Courses meet during the day and in the evening to provide the opportunity for Regis College students, as well as students from other colleges, to supplement their regular academic programs.
 Summer sessions also provide individuals with an opportunity to take courses for personal enrichment or career advancement.

-Matriculated Continuing Education student may be eligible for financial aid.
+Matriculated IAS student may be eligible for financial aid.
 Those who are enrolled in a:

 - Minimum of six credits (two courses) per semester are eligible to apply for a Federal Direct Loan, Federal Work-Study, and the Federal Perkins Loan.

 - Minimum of three credits (one course) are eligible to apply for a Federal Pell Grant.